 When students are engaging with historical sources, they often get confused about what the terms ‘usefulness’ and ‘reliability’ mean.
 This confusion stems from the fact that these words are often found next to each other on exam questions or in marking guides.

 Students tend to struggle with these terms since usefulness and reliability are both considered to be ‘evaluation’ skills.
-Evaluation requires a student to come to a decision about the value of a particular source, and usefulness and reliability are just two different ways of doing this.
+Evaluation requires a student to come to a decision about the value of a particular source, and usefulness and reliability are just two separate ways of doing this.

 I hope that this blog post will provide clear explanations about the key differences to solve the confusion once and for all.